-Although nothing was ever animated, character sheets were developed, a storyboard was completed, Romero appeared on local TV news promoting the project, and in 1981, the concept piece shown above was painted by William Kirk Kennedy (1953-2010), Darrel Anderson, John Peterson and Romero.
-It was published as the front cover of the entertainment section Weekend in the Colorado Springs Gazette, and as a back cover on The Comics Journal issue number 62, March 1981.
+Although nothing much was ever animated, character sheets were developed, a storyboard was completed, Mr. Romero appeared on local TV news promoting the project, and in 1981, the concept piece shown above was painted by William Kirk Kennedy (1953-2010), Darrel Anderson, John Peterson and Romero.
+The painting was published as the front cover of the entertainment section Weekend in the Colorado Springs Gazette and as a back cover on The Comics Journal issue 62, March 1981.
 Also in the latter, "The Colorado Cartoonists and the Disney Dream" starting on page 81, TCJ animation columnist Jim Korkis interviewed Romero and Kennedy, and some of Kennedy's concept paintings for the production were published.

 After "The Simpsons" first appeared on "The Tracey Ullman Show" in 1987, and especially after they got their own show, strange things started to happen.
 Upon seeing Artie Stick for the first time, people would say "Wow, he looks just like Bart Simpson!"
 Naturally, Romero was annoyed by these comments, since Artie Stick comics were published extensively at least a decade before Bart was created.